 - This soup goes well served with a fresh salad.

-• Packed with fiber; AWESOME for reducing LDL cholesterol (the bad stuff), improving digestion, lowering blood sugars, and making you feel satiated.
+• Packed with fiber; AWESOME for reducing LDL cholesterol (the bad kind), improving digestion, lowering blood sugars, and making you feel satiated.

-• Low in fat & calories; no cholesterol or added oil: great for heart health Good source of Vitamin C; 33% daily needs; antioxidant which helps to boost immunity and lower inflammation in the body.
+• Good source of Vitamin C; 33% daily needs; antioxidant which helps to boost immunity and lower inflammation in the body.

 • Great source of Vitamin A: 97% daily needs/serving-great for reducing inflammation, detoxifying the body, improving skin, nail, eye, and hair health.